 Asthma Canada will continue working to ensure that the voices of our community are heard on important issues that affect the health of Canadians with asthma and the air we breathe.

 Overall, Asthma Canada is working tirelessly to ensure that all Canadian’s with asthma are able to access affordable and innovative medication for best possible health outcomes.
-With the support of our community, we will continue to raise the voice of asthma patients in 2021 and beyond.
+With the support of our community, we will continue to raise the voice of asthma patients.

 Patient Evidence Submissions

 At Asthma Canada, we feel it is imperative that Canadians living with asthma have access to multiple treatments to manage their disease, and also the ability to choose which medications work best for them.
-To improve drug access for all Canadians living with asthma, we routinely submit input from the asthma community to Health Canada’s drug review body, CADTH.
+To improve drug access for all Canadians living with asthma, we routinely submit input from the asthma community to Health Canada’s drug review body, THe Canadian Agency for Drugs and Technologies in Health (CADTH).

 Asthma Canada helps Canadians living with asthma advocate for equitable and timely access to prescription medications.
 When a drug is up for review in Canada, the federal government allows patient organizations such as Asthma Canada to make submissions on behalf of a group of patients.